Ph.D. in Industrial Engineering

 The PhD in IE is intended for students with a bachelor’s or master’s degree in industrial engineering or a closely related discipline.
 The program allows a candidate to thoroughly study both a broad knowledge of industrial engineering and in-depth knowledge of specialty fields in IE through faculty expertise in research areas such as management systems, quality systems engineering, human computer interaction, manufacturing systems, systems integration, ergonomics, supply chain and logistics, and information technology.

-All applicants for admission to the IE PhD program are required to present satisfactory scores on the aptitude portion (quantitative + verbal sections) of the Graduate Record Examination (GRE) before admission can be granted.
+Please know that the department does not mandate the GRE, but it is highly encouraged and will be taken into consideration during the review process if a score is provided for admission.
 The Graduate School can provide further information on the GRE.
-Generally, only those students who have at least a 3.00 (on a 4.0 scale) GPA overall in their undergraduate courses and in any graduate work already completed, with satisfactory GRE scores, will be admitted.
+Generally, only those students who have at least 2.75 (on a 4.0 scale) grade point average overall and 3.00 on the last 60 hours in their undergraduate courses and satisfactory GRE scores will be admitted.
+However, cases may be considered on an individual basis considering grades in the junior and senior years and GRE scores.
 In rare cases, applicants may be granted probationary admission, and they must then satisfy the Graduate School and departmental requirements for satisfactory progress or be dropped from the program.
+See section on "Satisfactory Progress" for more details.
+Non-degree seeking students may be admitted as "Non-matriculated" students if they qualify for admission to courses.
 See section on "Probationary Admission” for more details.

 In the IE PhD program, students may be able to individually craft their programs of study and select their courses to focus in one or more of the research areas.
 The IE PhD requires a minimum of 54 credit hours beyond the bachelor’s degree and a dissertation acceptable to the advisory committee and the Graduate School.
 Students must complete at least 42 credit hours of required and elective coursework and at least 12 credit hours of dissertation research.
 All courses are determined in consultation with the faculty advisor and approved by the dissertation research committee.
 The committee will include the student’s major advisor and at least two additional members of the graduate faculty so that the LSU Graduate School’s requirements for graduate committees are satisfied.